 Assistant Chief Lee was appointed to the Portland Police Bureau on September 21, 2000.
 After serving as a Patrol Officer, Neighborhood Response Team Officer and Crime Reduction Unit Officer, he was promoted to Sergeant in 2007, and was assigned to North Precinct and later, the Transit Police Division.
-He was promoted to Lieutenant in 2015 and assigned to Traffic Division and in 2017, he was assigned to Central Precinct, where he served as Acting Captain prior to his appointment to Assistant Chief in 2018.
-In June 2019, he was assigned to the Services Branch.
+He was promoted to Lieutenant in 2015 and assigned to Traffic Division.
+In 2017, he was assigned to Central Precinct, where he served as Acting Captain prior to his appointment to Assistant Chief of Operations in 2018.
+In June 2019, he was assigned to oversee the Services Branch.
 Assistant Chief Lee has also served as the Executive Officer of the Portland Police Rapid Response Team and Operations Section Chief.

 Assistant Chief Lee has a background in homeland security, terrorism and intelligence.
 In addition to his work for the Police Bureau, he helps instruct ethics at the Oregon Department of Public Safety Standards and Training (DPSST) and is an adjunct college professor.
 He volunteers regularly in the community, at Camp Rosenbaum and mentors at-risk youth in the community.

 Assistant Chief Lee is a national subject matter expert in policing large-scale events and public order policing.
 He conducted overseas research related to these topics for the National Institute of Justice (NIJ).
 He continues to work with NIJ, serving on a Special Technical Committee helping to develop training and personal protective equipment standards.
 He has been honored with a two Bureau Achievement Medals and four Unit Commendations, including one for Valor.